sjmeis/PPDPTR/README.md

 # Post-processing DP Text Rewriting (PPDPTR)
-This is the anonymous code repository for the ACL RR October 2025 submission: *Improving the Utility, Privacy, and Human Acceptance of Differentially Private Rewritten Texts*
+This is the anonymous code repository for the ARES 2026 submission: *Improving the Utility and Human Acceptance of Differentially Private Rewritten Texts*

 ## Getting Started
 In `PPDPTR.py`, you will find the runable class code to post-process DP rewritten texts.